dermotte/itec-webpage-mlux/courses/topics-cg-ws23.md

 ## Final Project

-The final project needs to include (i) procedurally generated content based on an algorithm implementation of your choice and (ii) needs to be runnable on a VR headset.
-An easy choice is to prepare a WebXR export or use of a framework with WebXR support.
+The final project needs to include (i) procedurally generated content based on your own implementation of an algorithm your choice and (ii) needs to be runnable on a VR headset.
+A good choice is to prepare a WebXR export or use of a framework with WebXR support.
 For submission, you need to upload the following files in a single ZIP file.
+Note that you have to present your final project in the course.

 1. Your work as source code or a link to Github, Bitbucket, etc.
-2. Your result as and executable for the web (test before upload!)
+2. Your result as executable and for the web (test before upload!)
 3. Your PDF presentation slides showing your work and summarizing the report.
 4. A formatted PDF work report of ~ 1000 words detailing (i) what you did, (ii) how you did it and (iii) the lessons learned and obstacles encountered.

-Please note term paper format, code of conduct, and plagiarism policies apply as detailed below.
+Please note term paper format, code of conduct, AI use, and plagiarism policies apply as detailed below.
+Not following the required format and policies will impact your grade.

 ### Paper Format
 - Orderly fulfillment of formal requirements:
     * A paper follows the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/) - use the [Overleaf template](https://www.overleaf.com/latex/examples/the-chicago-citation-style-with-biblatex/pdqqrmwtdqpc) if you want a strict implementation.
-    * A paper is coherently formatted
+    * A paper is coherently formatted and has been checked for typos and grammatical errors (you can use Grammarly for instance to do that)
     * A paper has a bibliography referencing all employed sources, including but not limited to online videos, web pages, and code repositories
 - Adequate reliance on research literature:
     * Selection of citations